neelkanthk/laravel-schedulable/README.md

 There can be many use cases where this package can prove to be a huge time saver for developers.

-Suppose the you are developing a Blog like application which gives the bloggers an option to schedule their content for a future date.
+Suppose you are developing a Blog like application which gives the bloggers an option to schedule their content for a future date.
 Just relax! this package does all the work for you.

 Suppose in a E-commerce website, the items in the inventory can be added at any time by the backend team but they can be scheduled to be made available to the customers at a particular date and time.